 A fractional share is a smaller portion of one share.
 It means a company share is split into smaller portions for investors who don’t wish to buy or cannot afford to buy one whole stock.
 Buying fractional shares is great for novice investors or everyday investors who want to diversify their portfolio and reduce risk.

-Investors can buy a small portion of a share of a company, called fractional shares
+Investors can buy a small portion of a share of a company.

 *Until recently, investing in fractional stocks was only possible in the United States of America.
 Now, a few providers also offer fractional stocks in Europe via different setups like derivatives.

-Let’s say you want to buy a portion of a company - a stock or share - in the hope of gaining income from their profits in the future.
+Let’s say you want to buy a stock or share of a company in the hope of gaining income from their profits in the future.
 So, for example, you want to buy one Amazon stock, which is valued at around $3,000 (USD) right now.
-Unfortunately, the everyday working-class citizen does not have a disposable $3,000 lying around that they’re willing to possibly lose.
-For some of us, that could be a couple months of rent or a nice holiday in the Bahamas.
-Wouldn't it be nice if you could just buy a portion of a share instead?
+Unfortunately, the average person does not have an extra $3,000 lying around that they’re willing or able to possibly lose.
+Wouldn't it be nice if you could just buy a portion of a share instead, something proportional to how much you can afford?
 That’s exactly what fractional shares are for.
-Some brokers allow you to invest in a share from as little as one dollar - a lot more affordable, right?
+Some brokers allow you to invest in a share from as little as one dollar.

 Fractional shares add flexibility